LOOKING FOR TRAIN TICKETS?

 Modern day

-Today, the station is served by two rail companies (ScotRail and the Caledonian Sleeper stop here) and LNER and freight trains pass through the station every day.
+Today, the station is served by three rail companies (ScotRail and the Caledonian Sleeper stop here daily and LNER once a week).
+Also freight trains pass through the station every day.
 Now residents and visitors have a plan to rescue the empty stationhouse building for community use.

 The history of the station